AVEVA/CONNECT-data-services-developer-docs/content/api-reference/operations/operations-health.md

 <a id="opIdQuery_Get Tenant Health"></a>

-Gets **Tenant** health data containing an aggregated health state and a list of services related to the tenant.
+Get **Tenant** health data containing an aggregated health state and a list of services related to the tenant.

 ### Request
 ```text